He’s Greater Than Roaring Floods

 Dannah: Yes, even when you cannot see how the Lord is working, you can trust Him and the promises of His Word.
 Nancy DeMoss Wolgemuth has been showing us that God is king over every situation, over every stormy sea.

-A woman recently shared a beautiful, hope-filled story with us at the Revive ‘21 conference.
+It’s women like you who make sure we can keep producing truth-filled messages like the one you heard today.
+So, if you’ve ever given to Revive Our Hearts, let me just say “thank you.”
+Some time ago, we heard a beautiful, hope-filled story from a woman at one of our conferences.
 Now, this woman had a good friend who was discipled by Revive Our Hearts.
 After she came to Christ, she would listen to the podcast in Spanish from Aviva Nuestros Corazones, our Spanish ministry.

 Woman: It was so beautiful to see what God was doing in her life.
 She was so hungry for the Word of God.
 I would send her the podcast, and she would be so incredibly grateful for the ministry and everything that she was learning.